VA Compensation for Delirium — Everything You Need To Know

 - Not recognizing one’s whereabouts

 - Delusions—seeing, hearing or believing things that are not real

-A veterans’ disability lawyer knows how to gather evidence and build a strong VA disability appeal for delirium on your behalf.
+A veterans’ disability advocate knows how to gather evidence and build a strong VA disability appeal for delirium on your behalf.

 To receive approval, your VA disability appeal for delirium needs to prove three things:

 - You experienced a traumatic event during your military service or the in-service start of your symptoms.